What is a UCAS centre?

 - Your centre is viewed as a trusted source of applications by universities and colleges.

-- Email students in your group directly from the system with timely reminders, corrections, and comments on their application.
+- Manage and submit your students’ applications – with the ability to also email students in your group directly from the system with timely reminders, corrections, and comments on their application.

 Once you have registered as a UCAS centre, you can benefit from training sessions offered by our Professional Development Team.